Navy10021/FakeLense/README.md

  ```python
    gpt_trainer, gpt_lense, gpt_tokenizer = train_gpt('EleutherAI/gpt-neo-125M', train_texts, test_texts)
    ```
-Both models will be saved in the ./model/ directory.
+Both trained models will be saved in the ./model/ directory.

 ## 🕵️‍♂️ Detection Phase
 The main feature of this code is its implementation, which focuses on enhancing the accuracy of fake news detection by combining the strengths of BERT and GPT.
 BERT excels at text classification, while GPT provides an additional verification step through its text generation capabilities.
 Specifically, the ***FakeLense function*** synthesizes the results of both models: it identifies fake news if BERT classifies the text as such or if the similarity between the generated text by GPT and the original text is low.
 This process is used as a strategy to improve the accuracy of fake news detection.